Skip to content

 The top import partners for Texas are MX, CN, KR, and JP, DE.
 These trading relationships reflect both geographic proximity and industry concentration within the state.

 Key import product categories for Texas include goods from HTS chapters most relevant to the state's industrial base.
-Businesses in the state should monitor developments in Section 232 (metals), Section 301 (China), and the pending Section 122 expiration.
+Businesses in the state should monitor developments in Section 232 (metals), Section 301 (China), and the Section 301 forced-labor tariff (including the August 2026 states' suit challenging it).

 Frequently Asked Questions